elenderg/PAL-1000/cal-4700-portugues/spal/Plain Portuguese Programming.md

 MOVE something UP some amount.
 MOVE something DOWN some amount.
 MOVE something LEFT some amount.
 MOVE something RIGHT some amount.
 MOVE something GIVEN this amount AND that amount.
 MOVE something TO a spot.

 The last MOVE uses the left-top corner for alignment.
-I can also:
+O compilador também é capaz de:

 CENTER something ON a spot.
 CENTER something IN a box.